Clinton1029/HTML_Crash_Course/README.md

    cd HTML_Crash_Course
    ```
 2. **Open `index.html` in a browser** to see the HTML in action
-3. **Edit files** in any text editor to experiment with different HTML elements and features.
+3. **Edit files** in any text editor to experiment with different HTML elements and features

 ## Project Structure
 ```